 Winter Cherry; Indian Ginseng; Ashvagandha (Sanskrit); Asagandh (Hindi)

 Ashwagandha has been used for more than 2,500 years as a “vitalizer.”
 Today, we would place it in the category of adaptogens.
 It is rejuvenating, balancing, strengthening, and calming to the nervous system.
 Ashwagandha is useful for relieving fatigue, nervous exhaustion, and memory loss.
 This herb also has a reputation as an aphrodisiac and is believed to help prevent sterility in males and sexual ailments.
 A mild sedative, ashwagandha reduces mental chatter and promotes calm sleep.
-It also promotes tissue regeneration and slows the aging process.
+It also promotes tissue regeneration and slows the ageing process.

 Tonic, chemoprotective, blood tonic, anxiolytic, adaptogen, tonic, sedative, nervine tonic, antiarrhythmic, anticancer, anti-inflammatory, antitumor, hypotensive

-Anemia, debility, nervous exhaustion, convalescence, emaciation, cancer (especially during chemotherapy), connective tissue disorders, chronic inflammation, impotence
+Anaemia, debility, nervous exhaustion, convalescence, emaciation, cancer (especially during chemotherapy), connective tissue disorders, chronic inflammation, impotence

 Alzheimer’s disease and memory problems.